 In this scenario, application testing is a crucial phase of the development lifecycle.
-End to end testing of the application helps the organization enhance customer loyalty, builds brand’s visibility, and boosts profitability.
+End to end testing of the application helps the organization enhance customer loyalty, builds a brand’s visibility, and boosts profitability.
 Due to the frequently changing requirements, together with a compact software development lifecycle (SDLC), ISV testing teams have been facing the pressure to do more with less budget.
-Let’s check out some specific challenges faced by ISV’s

-3. Early release requirement: The scarcity of time for releasing a software makes it difficult for turning ideas into requirements, developed, designed, and released in a collapsed timeframe.
+3. Early release requirement: The scarcity of time for releasing software makes it difficult to turn ideas into requirements, develop, design, and released in a collapsed timeframe.

 5. Inability to attract talent: Smaller ISVs may be striving to make a mark in the industry and may have issues attracting talent and people who have relevant experience in this industry.